-- Elk and moose are found on both private and public lands.
+- Bighorn sheep, moose and elk are found on both private and public lands.
 Permission is required before entering posted private land.
 The Game and Fish Department strongly encourages hunters to make arrangements ahead of time.

-Who May Apply – North Dakota residents are eligible to apply for elk and moose licenses.
+Who May Apply – North Dakota residents are eligible to apply for bighorn sheep, moose and elk licenses.
+Nonresidents can apply for only a bighorn sheep license.
 No one may apply for a species for which he/she received a lottery license in previous years.
 (Exception: certain preferential landowner licensees.)

-Minimum Age – The minimum age for hunting elk or moose is 14 on or before December 31, 2015.
+Minimum Age – The minimum age for hunting bighorn sheep, moose or elk is 14 on or before December 31, 2016.
 Anyone under age 15 afield with firearms must be under direct supervision of a parent, legal guardian or other adult authorized by a parent or guardian.

 General – Licenses are nontransferable.
 No person may give away, barter or sell an issued license.